aman00323/git-underneath/content/_index.md

 ### **Fast Forward Merge**

 No new commits were made to the base branch since our branch was created, Git can do something called a “Fast Forward Merge”.
-This is the same as a Merge but does not create a merge commit.This is as if you made the commits directly on the base branch.
+This is the same as a Merge but does not create a merge commit.
+This is as if you made the commits directly on the base branch.
 The idea is because no changes were made to the base branch there’s no need to capture a branch had occurred.

 ![fast forward merge](images/fast-forward.gif "fast forward merge")